-In the first blog post, I shared about the tragic event with Anne Lisa Forestin on that cold day in February 2018.
+In the first blog post, I shared the tragic story of Anne Lisa Forestine on that cold day in February 2018.
 She told us about her last moment of long-term memory.
 Additionally, she shared how this event impacted her family and loved ones.
-At this point, Ms. Forestin continues on with her story from the hospital bed in a coma.
+At this point, Anne Lisa continues on with her story from the hospital bed in a coma.

 At some point in the hospital after waking up unaware of what was happening, for a moment I thought I was dead and saw my family standing on my grave in the cemetery next to our house.
 I was so lost.
-I remember that night—the first memory I have from the time of my accident.
-I think it was February 21st, 2018, I really thought I was dead.
-I wanted to die.
-I didn’t sleep that night.
+I remember that night, which is the first memory I have from the time of my accident.
+I really thought I was dead, and I wanted to die.
+I couldn’t sleep that night.
 I remember telling my nurse that night to unplug me.
 It was only the next day after a little sleep, I opened my eyes and saw that the sun was rising.
 I was surrounded by people, nurses, doctors, and my parents were there.
 They were smiling and telling me what a miracle I was.
-Then I felt alive again.
 The following days I received visits from family, friends, coworkers, strangers who knew my story and came to visit.
 I also started to be aware of my condition, what happened, and the pain I had.
 I could not breathe on my own, I had a tracheostomy (a hole in my neck) that allowed me to breathe, but I could not be heard when I talked.
 Besides that, I had a feeding tube pierced into my stomach because I could not eat or drink.
-It was ok until I started watching TV looking at foods that I wanted to eat again.
+It was ok until I started watching TV and looking at foods that I wanted to eat again.
 I felt hungry and thirsty.
 I was desperate for food.
 I remember one day my pastor came to see me and read Psalm 23 for me; this Psalm became a refuge for me in the painful times.
 Family and friends would come and motivate me to fight for my recovery.
 Then, little by little, I started to recover.
 A little speaker was attached to my tracheostomy tube, which allowed me to talk, eat, and drink safely again.
 I was so happy that day.
 I remember I drank so much water they had to unplug my feeding tube.
-After some time, I received physical therapy services and gained some of my motor strength back.
-I learned to walk again and walk on my own after it was safe.
+After some time, I received physical therapy services in my room and gained some of my motor strength back.
+I learned to walk again and did it on my own after it was safe.